LeivoSepp/Shelly-Live-Tariff/README.md

 # Shelly Live Tariff Script

-This Shelly script is designed to retrieve energy market prices from Elering and update Shelly cloud energy price Live Tariff.
+This Shelly script automates electricity tariffs in the Shelly cloud by retrieving energy market prices from Elering and updating the Live Tariff hourly.

-The script executes daily after 23:00 to send Live Tariffs for the following day.

 ## Features

 - Retrieves electricity market prices from Elering.
-- Updates Shelly cloud with Live Tariffs.
+- Updates Shelly cloud with Live Tariffs hourly.
 - Supports multiple network packages and countries.
 - Stores user settings in Shelly KVS or Virtual components.
 - Automatically starts on boot.